conda-forge/conda-forge-repodata-patches-feedstock/recipe/patch_yaml/README.md

   # list of instructions to change things
   # add to the depends or constrains section of the repodata
   - add_<depends or constrains>: <list of str or single str>
-  # you can access the data of the record being patched like this
+  # you can use data from the record being patched like this
+  # only name, version, build_number and subdir are supported
   - add_depends: mypackage <=${version}

   # remove from the depends or constrains sections of the repodata